 Use the drop down menu to select the hardware outputs where the submixes are sent to.
 These submixes are usually phones mixdowns for the musicians.
-A click on the button allows for the monitoring of the specific submix via the Monitor Main output.
+A click on the button allows to hear the specific submix via the Main Monitor outputs.
 So when setting up or modifying the submix for the musician this process can be monitored easily and any time.
+Or in other words: you can easily check other hardware outputs/submixes by using the Monitor Phones function, without the need to copy/paste routings back and forth, or to reconfigure the cabling at the hardware.